zimicjs/zimic/docs/wiki/api‐zimic.md

 > [!IMPORTANT]
 >
-> The input of `JSONValue` and all of its internal types must be declared inline or using `type`.
-They cannot be
+> The input of `JSONValue` and all of its internal types must be declared inline or as a type aliases (`type`).
+They
-> interfaces.
+> cannot be interfaces.

 ### `JSONSerialized`